BillionDavid/BillionDavid/README.md

-- 👋 Hi, I’m @BillionDavid
+I’m Billion David
-- 👀 I’m interested in Computer Science
+I’m interested in Computer Science
-- 🌱 I’m currently learning Java and Python
+Currently learning Java and Python
-- 💞️ I’m looking to collaborate on software development teams.
+Looking to collaborate on software development teams.
-- 📫 How to reach me; appiahdavid114@yahoo.com
+Email address: appiahdavid114@yahoo.com

 <!---
 BillionDavid/BillionDavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.